 Your microwave could not be heating for various reasons.
 There are several parts connected to a microwave, when any of these parts stop supporting or functioning, it will hamper the entire heating process of your oven.
 However, there are some critical parts that you may have to inspect whether these are functioning properly.

-ARS, the best appliance repair services in Toronto & GTA area, have some of the common solutions related to the different parts of the microwave oven.
+If your Microwave Oven Isn’t Working, at ARS, the best appliance repair services in Toronto & GTA area, we have some of the common solutions related to the different parts of the microwave oven.
 If it has suddenly stopped heating perhaps, these may help you.

 Parts to inspect when your microwave oven isn’t working:

 Also known as Microwave Diode, this part helps the A/C power of the transformer to convert to D/C. As a result, it has a capability to double the voltage to almost 5,000 volts.
 Inspect the Diode properly if this has burned down.
 If it is the case, then you may have to replace it through an experienced technician.

 Generally, various microwaves have three or four door switches.
 The door switch ensures that the door is closed properly while heating.
 If any of the three or four switches fails, your oven will not heat.
 You will have to use a multimeter to test which switch has stopped functioning properly and get the faulty one replaced.

 Magnetron is one of the essential parts of a microwave oven that uses high voltage to generate microwave frequency so that your oven can cook food.
 If the magnetron burns out, it will mostly likely neither heat nor cook.
 Get the part inspected by a skilled technician to understand if this is preventing your oven from heating food.